Best Food for Azawakh

 Azawakh Nutritional Profile

-Dietary planning for Azawakh starts with understanding this breed's Large (33-55 lbs) physique and loyal character.
+Feeding a Azawakh well begins with respecting the breed's Large (33-55 lbs) frame and loyal temperament, both of which shape what the diet needs to support.
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Azawakh need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Azawakh's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Azawakh to maintain coat health and joint function.

 Life-Stage Feeding Guide for Azawakh